The Marland Mansion: Ponca City's Palace on the Prairie

-From the immaculate gardens to the over-the-top rooms, the Marland Mansion exudes the extravagant lifestyle that could only be afforded by E.W.
+From the extensive grounds to the over-the-top rooms, the Marland Mansion exudes the extravagant lifestyle that could only be afforded by E.W.
 Marland, the legendary founder of Marland Oil, who once owned a tenth of the oil reserves in the world.

-Visit Ponca City to stroll through the Marland Mansion Estate today and discover the mansion’s taboo history and scandalous past, from Marland’s rise to success through the making and losing of two million dollar fortunes to his headline-making second marriage to his involvement in politics and his ultimate demise.
+Visit Ponca City to stroll through the Marland Mansion Estate today and discover the mansion’s exceptional history and mysterious past, from Marland’s rise to success through the making and losing of two million dollar fortunes to his headline-making second marriage and his involvement in state and national politics.

-Inspired by Italy’s Palazzo Davanzati, the Marland Mansion is like no other structure on the Oklahoma plains.
-It was built and furnished almost 100 years ago by famous designers and sculptors of the time to meet every specification of oil tycoon and Oklahoma governor Ernest Whitworth Marland.
+Inspired by Florence, Italy’s Palazzo Davanzati, the Marland Mansion is like no other structure on the Oklahoma plains.
+It was built and furnished almost 100 years ago by famous European designers and sculptors of the time to meet every specification of oil tycoon and then later Oklahoma governor, Ernest Whitworth Marland.
 Open to visitors as a National Historic Landmark, a tour of this mansion tells the story of E.W.’s fabulously dramatic life.

 The story of the mansion begins with his move to Ponca City at 33 years old.
 Born in Pittsburgh, E.W. built a promising oil business in West Virginia but lost it all in the financial crisis of 1907.
-He moved to Oklahoma with his wife Virginia and after drilling seven dry holes in Oklahoma, E.W. finally experienced his first oil boom on land he leased from a Ponca Indian in 1911.
+He moved to Oklahoma with his wife, Mary Virginia, and after drilling seven dry holes in Oklahoma, E.W. finally experienced his first oil boom on land he leased from a Ponca Indian in 1911.

 By 1922, Marland Oil Company employed more than a third of Ponca City’s population.
-His business expanded rapidly and the name was changed to Continental Oil Company, better known as Conoco.
 As he was building his oil empire, E.W. and his wife indulged in an affluent lifestyle.
 With no children of their own, the couple adopted Virginia’s niece Lyde (who preferred the nickname Lydie) and nephew George.
-Although retaining their true mother and father in Flourtown, Pennsylvania, the children relished their new wealthy family, attending expensive private schools and indulging in expensive parties.
+Although retaining their true mother and father in Flourtown, Pennsylvania, the children relished their new home and attended parties, private schools and traveled often.

-During his two years as a bachelor after Virginia drew her last breath, Lydie and E.W. shared favorite pastimes of polo, fox hunting and horseback riding.
-E.W. was known to keep a close eye on her adoptive father.
-Sealing an already close relationship with E.W. and keeping other women at bay, the chatter grew even more risqué and rumors flew that Lydie was working her way into a new role in the Marland family.
-In 1928, after no apparent courtship, the gossip was only heightened when 28-year-old Lydie and 58-year-old E.W. boarded his private railway coach to Pennsylvania to have the adoption annulled.
-The two were married in her parents’ home in July 1928, and Lydie, who was once E.W.’s niece and adopted daughter, became the new Mrs. Marland.
+During his two years as a bachelor after Mary Virginia drew her last breath, Lydie and E.W. shared favorite pastimes of polo, fox hunting and horseback riding.
+E.W. was known to keep a close and protective eye on his adopted niece keeping suitors at bay.
+In January of 1928, the gossip began when 28-year-old Lydie and 54-year-old E.W. boarded his private railway coach to Pennsylvania to have the adoption annulled.
+The two were married in her parents’ home in July 1928, and Lydie, who was once E.W.’s niece and adopted daughter, became the second Mrs. Marland.

-After their small wedding in Lydie’s Pennsylvania hometown, the couple took an extended honeymoon through Canada to California.
-While spoiling his new wife on a cross-country road trip, Marland chose to ignore that his oil empire was being overthrown in a hostile takeover back in Oklahoma.
-He had borrowed too much money from east coast lenders and was eased out of the business through Morgan’s conniving tactics and ruthless behavior.
+After their small wedding the couple took an extended honeymoon through Canada to California.
+While traveling with his new wife on a cross-country road trip, Marland was unaware that his oil empire was being overthrown in a hostile takeover back in Oklahoma.
+He had borrowed money from New York banker, J.P.
+Morgan Jr., and was soon forced out of the business through Morgan’s conniving tactics and ruthless behavior.
 Marland Oil had become Continental Oil Co., better known as Conoco, during the overthrow.

 Although the couple had lost their fortune, newspapers still lit up during Lydie’s reign as Ponca City Princess.
 The pair attempted to move into what many were now calling the Palace on the Prairie, the over-the-top home E.W. had completed just in time to be a wedding gift for his young bride.
 Lydie became somewhat of a celebrity, attracting local and national press as the couple consistently hosted polo games, fox hunts and formal parties in the new mansion.